cohenjo/pg_idx_advisor/README.md

 ## Usage ##
 First Create the extension `create extension pg_idx_advisor;` it will create the requires table to store query recommendations.
-Then you must load the library using the 'LOAD' command: `Load '$pglibdir/pg_idx_advisor.so'` simply run the query with the "explain" - you will see both the original execution plan as well as the new plan with the suggested Virtual/Hypothetical indexes.
+Then you must load the library using the 'LOAD' command: `Load '$pglibdir/pg_idx_advisor.so'` That's it - you are ready to be advised on your first query. simply run the query with the "explain" keyword - you will see both the original execution plan as well as the new plan with the suggested Virtual/Hypothetical indexes.

 Examples: